hyuns9808/pac_extract/README.md

 ## ✨ Why PaC Extract?

-Open-source IaC scanners are powerful, but each has its own PaC library with different rule format, execution model, and report style.
+Open-source IaC scanners are powerful, but each has its own PaC library with different rule format, execution model, and document style.
 Thus, there is a need for a combined database of policies for DevOps engineers to look up popular misconfigurations and its corresponding PaCs. **PaC‑Scanner** acts as a **policy hub** by:

 - **Collects & normalizes policies** from popular open-source IaC scanners (e.g., **Checkov**, **KICS**, **Terrascan**, **Trivy**).
 - **Creates a unified database** to look-up and compare what polices each open-source tool uses.